telerik/blazor-docs/components/gantt/gantt-tree/columns/visible.md

 # Visible Columns

-The TreeList allows you to programatically hide some of its columns.
+The TreeList allows you to programmatically hide some of its columns.

 In this article:
 * [Basics](#basics)